Seeing Beyond the Ink

 The article highlights that Forensic Document Examination goes far beyond simply comparing handwriting or authenticating a signature on a will.
 Our work is not graphology - the pseudo-science of assessing personality - but a structured comparison of writing features based on established forensic principles.

-Crucially, we also look at the document itself to determine the difficult questions of when and how a document, or part of a document, was created or whether it has be
+Crucially, we also look at the document itself to determine the difficult questions of when and how a document, or part of a document, was created or whether it has been altered.
+This analysis is vital in many legal and business contexts.

-The article outlines two crucial, non-destructive tools that allow us to see beyond the visible surface:
+The article outlines two non-destructive tools that allow us to see beyond the visible surface:

 Video Spectral Comparator (VSC): The VSC is a specialised imaging system that displays a document under ultraviolet, infrared, and transmitted light.
 Different inks and papers have unique reactions, enabling it to detect if text was added with another pen or to highlight subtle surface damage from erasures and abrasions.
 This is particularly useful when examining a contested invoice or a hastily inserted clause in a contract.

-Original amount of Eight Pounds was changed using a different ink to read Eighty Pounds.
-Electrostatic Detection Apparatus (ESDA): The ESDA uncovers hidden writing impressions.
+Electrostatic Detection Apparatus (ESDA): The ESDA technique uncovers hidden writing impressions.
 It can recover words that are invisible to the naked eye, which were indented onto the paper from writing on an upper sheet.
 ESDA can reveal document alterations, uncover erased entries, or display impressions of a name and address left by a previous page.

-These complementary tools offer objective visual evidence that is appropriate for clients, judges and juries.
+These complementary tools offer objective visual evidence that is appropriate for clients, judges, and juries.
+The integration of advanced technology in forensic examination enhances the reliability of our findings.

 Comments